pvillela/rust-latency-trace/README.md

 While the granularity of latency information collection cannot be finer than a [`SpanGroup`], the collected latency information can be subsequently aggregated further by grouping `SpanGroup`s as needed (see  [`Timings::aggregate`].)

-## Design goals and approach

-**TODO:** discuss:

-- standalone
-- easy to use
-- work with both sync and async
+## Key design choices

+This framework uses [hdrhistogram](https://docs.rs/hdrhistogram/latest/hdrhistogram/index.html)::[Histogram](https://docs.rs/hdrhistogram/latest/hdrhistogram/struct.Histogram.html#) to collect latency information as it provides an efficient data structure for high-fidelity data collection across wide latency value ranges.

+Two other design choices support the low overhead goal.

+- The *tracing* library's [Registry](https://docs.rs/tracing-subscriber/0.3.17/tracing_subscriber/registry/struct.Registry.html#) is used to store temporary timing data at runtime.
+As noted in the documentation, "This registry is implemented using a [lock-free sharded slab](https://docs.rs/sharded-slab/0.1.4/x86_64-unknown-linux-gnu/sharded_slab/index.html), and is highly optimized for concurrent access."
-- low overhead (mention only one mutex lock request per thread for the entire duration of the measurement, regardless of the number of spans executed).
+- Runtime data collection takes place independently on each thread, overwhelmingly without the need for inter-thread coordination.
+The only inter-thread coordination involved is one mutex lock request per thread for the entire duration of the measurement, regardless of the number of spans executed. *After* the test execution has completed, information is collated from the various threads, with zero impact on the latency measurements.
+The [thread-local-drop] framework is used to support this design approach.

 ## Example usage